fmarotta/netcutter/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 5 notes
+0 errors | 0 warnings | 2 notes

 * This is a new release.

-* Possibly misspelled words in DESCRIPTION (I checked and they are not typos)

-* Found the following non-standard file in the check directory: ''NULL''

-* Found the following detritus in the temp directory: 'lastMiKTeXException'
+* Checks complain about a possibly invalid URL to stackoverflow, possibly because the site is using Cloudflare to verify that a human is accessing it.

 * Skipping checking HTML validation: no command 'tidy' found

+## Addressing CRAN comments

+* References in the DESCRIPTION were formatted as requested

+* Redundant R in the DESCRIPTION was removed

+* T and F were converted to TRUE and FALSE

+* The global environment is no longer modified